 - Send only to highly engaged subscribers in the beginning.

-- Monitor performance using your bounce logs and Inbox Monitor to see how Gmail reacts.
+- Monitor performance using your bounce logs and Return Path Platform to see how Gmail reacts.

 - Once your messages are reaching the inbox, double volumes every 3-4 days.
 Keep monitoring performance.